King penguin: Appearance

 The king penguin stands at 70 to 100 cm tall and weighs from 9.3 to 18 kg.
+Large individuals can weigh up to around 20 kg before molting.
 Although female and male king penguins look alike, they can be separated by their calls.
 Males are also slightly larger than females.
 The mean body mass of adults from Marion Island was 12.4 kg for 70 males and 11.1 kg for 71 females.
 Another study from Marion Island found that the mean mass of 33 adults feeding chicks was 13.1 kg.
 The king penguin is approximately 25% shorter and weighs around a third less than the emperor penguin.

 At first glance, the king penguin appears similar to the larger, closely related emperor penguin, with a broad cheek patch contrasting with surrounding dark feathers and yellow-orange plumage at the top of the chest.
 However, the cheek patch of the adult king penguin is a solid bright orange whereas that of the emperor penguin is yellow and white, and the upper chest tends to be more orange and less yellowish in the king species.
 Both have colourful markings along the side of their lower mandible, but these tend towards pink in emperor penguin and orange in king penguin.

 Emperor and king penguins typically do not inhabit the same areas in the wild, with the possible exception of vagrants at sea, but the two can be distinguished from one another by the king's longer, straighter bill, larger flippers, and noticeably sleeker body.
-The juvenile king penguin with its long bill and heavy dark brown down is completely different in appearance from the mostly grey emperor chick with its black and white mask.
-Once moulted of its brown juvenile plumage, the king chick resembles the adult, but is somewhat less colourful.
+King penguin chicks with their long bill and heavy dark brown down, are completely different in appearance to the mostly grey emperor penguin chicks with their black and white mask.
+Once moulted out of their brown downy plumage, juvenile king penguins resemble the adults, but are somewhat less colourful.